GenvisAU/jetson-counter-app/README.md

 # Jetson Counter App

 This counter app is a Python app designed to run on the Jetson (or any Ubuntu based OS).
 When on, it will read the video stream from a USB camera and detect faces in real time.
-If a face is detected, and it is close enough to the camera, a session will begin.
-When the face is no longer detected, the session will end, and a log of the session will be written to disk as a json file.
+If a face is detected, and it is close enough to the camera, a session will begin for that face.
+When that face is no longer detected, the session will end, and a log of the session will be written to disk as a json file.

 ## Quick Start